jtojnar/nixpkgs-hammering/README.md

 ## How do I use this?

-Run the following command in your nixpkgs directory when you use stable Nix:
+Run the following command in your nixpkgs directory when you use classic Nix:

 ```
-nix run -f https://github.com/jtojnar/nixpkgs-hammering/archive/main.tar.gz -c nixpkgs-hammer <attr-path>...
+nix-shell https://github.com/jtojnar/nixpkgs-hammering/archive/main.tar.gz -A nixpkgs-hammering --run 'nixpkgs-hammer <attr-path>...'
 ```

 or with Flakes-enabled Nix: